vuongducphuong/documentation/content/applications/sales/rental.rst

 =========================

 You can print and give your customers receipts when they pick up and/or return products.
 To do so, open any rental order, click on *Print* and select *Pickup and Return Receipt*.
-Odoo then generates a PDF detailing all information about the current status of the rented items: which were picked up, when they are expected to be returned, which were returned, and potential rental delay costs.
+Leansoft then generates a PDF detailing all information about the current status of the rented items: which were picked up, when they are expected to be returned, which were returned, and potential rental delay costs.

 .. image:: rental/print-receipt.png
    :align: center
-   :alt: Printing a Pickup and Return receipt in Odoo Rental
+   :alt: Printing a Pickup and Return receipt in Leansoft Rental